 When you’re shopping for a new credit card, one of the most important numbers to consider is the APR.
 A credit card’s APR, or "annual percentage rate," is the interest rate applied to balances you carry beyond the grace period.
 The lower your card’s APR, the less interest you pay on your credit card balance.

 Even if you plan to pay your statement balance in full every month and avoid interest charges, knowing what’s considered a good APR for a credit card can be helpful.
 That way, you understand whether you’re getting a good deal or whether you need to switch to a new credit card to save money on the purchases you charge.

 Types of Credit Card APRs

-Tip: When researching credit card costs, look for phrases such as “Terms and Conditions,” “Rates and Fees,” or “Pricing.”
-These words are usually in headings above or hyperlinks to disclosures about a card’s APRs.
+When researching credit card costs, look for phrases such as “Terms and Conditions,” “Rates and Fees,” or “Pricing.”
+These sections will give you a much closer look at the details of the card.

 What’s a Good Credit Card APR?